BrianPugh/game-and-watch-patch/README.md

 * Ability to store the enitre firmware in internal flash!
 No external flash required!

     * Option to remove the "Mario Song" easter egg.
-    * Removed the 5 sleeping illustrations.
+    * Option to remove the 5 sleeping illustrations.
     * LZMA compressed data.
+    * Inteligently move as much data to internal firmware as possible.

 * Configurable timeouts.